towc/schema-filter/README.md

 # maptor-consumer

-JavaScript module for easily constumisable maptor consuming
+JavaScript module for easily customisable maptor consuming

-# usage
+# Usage

 You first need to require the module, or, if installed with a library, it will already be there:

 ```
 const MC = require('maptor-consumer');
 ```

-Then let's look at a base case scenario: we want to make a new object like this one, but only take `a` and `b`, disgarding `c`
+Then let's look at a base case scenario: we want to make a new object like this one, but only take `a` and `b`, discarding `c`

 ```
 const data = {